Ponytails aren't just for playing sports or surviving bad hair days.

 Curl the tail of the ponytail into one sleek banana curl that nestles into your back.
-Use a medium barrel curling iron and curl the entire tail section into one large curl.
+Use a medium barrel curling iron.
+Curl the entire tail section into one large curl.
 Let the curl cool by pinning the entire curl at the back of your head.
-Right before you go out of the house undo the curl, form with fingers and spray well with firm holding hairspray.
+Before leaving the house, undo the curl and form with your fingers.
+Spray well with firm-holding hairspray.

 6. Add Lots Of Flirty Curls

 Curl the tail of the ponytail into multiple curls using either a curling iron or hot rollers.
 Separate the pony hair into individual sections and use a hot iron or hot rollers on each section to create random curls.
-Remover the iron or roller and then pin the new curl to the back of your head.
-Allow the curl to completely cool.
+Remove the iron or roller, and then pin the new curl to the back of your head.
+Allow the curl to cool completely.
 Spritz with hairspray and then "finger pick" the new curls into the desired shape.

 7. Loop Pony Into A Hat

 Make a sleek ponytail with the base centered near the middle of the back of the head.
-Loop the tail of the pony through the opening of a baseball cap or similar style hat.
+Loop the pony's tail through the opening of a baseball cap or similar style hat.
 Let the pony hang out the back of the cap for a flirty and fun look.

 8. Trick Pony